No. 45: Tyler Skaggs

 Skaggs would add: “It feels good (to be in the organization) especially when the most important guy in the organization trades for you twice.
 It’s a great opportunity.
 It’s a special thing.
 It feels like I’m part of family here.”

-In May of ’14, he was the first Angels starting pitcher to work his way into the ninth inning of a game, a 5-3 win at Toronto, where he retired 21 straight batters after giving up an unearned run in the first inning.
+In May of ’14, Skaggs was the first Angels starting pitcher to work his way into the ninth inning of a game, a 5-3 win at Toronto, where he retired 21 straight batters after giving up an unearned run in the first inning.

-“I’m still kind of dumbfounded on how it happened,” Skaggs explained.
+“I’m still kind of dumbfounded on how it happened,” Skaggs later explained.
 “It’s hard to go from throwing 95 to 87; or giving up no hits, thinking it’s turning into something special, and then all of a sudden you throw one pitch and you can’t feel your hand.
-I felt in my heart, in my gut, that I needed to get this (surgery) done so I could be 100 percent out there and not look back over my shoulder and think, ‘Should I let this one go or lob it up there and see how it feels?’
+I felt in my heart, in my gut, that I needed to get this (surgery) done so I could be 100 percent out there and not look back over my shoulder and think, ‘Should I let this one go or lob it up there and see how it feels?'”

 Angels manager Mike Scioscia added: “He’s very disappointed, but as he began to understand the situation, he definitely came to grips with it.”

-On July 29, Skaggs gave up two runs in 4 1/3 innings against Oakland at Angel Stadium, and walked four against five strikeouts.
-Oakland won, 4-0, shutting down the heart of the Angels lineup that had Mike Trout, Shohei Ohtani and Albert Pujols.
+Skaggs posted three wins in a row from June 13-23 in games at Tampa, Toronto and St. Louis.
+On July 29, Skaggs gave up two runs in 4 1/3 innings against Oakland at Angel Stadium, walked four and struck out five, but the Angels lost 4-0.
+Oakland had shut down the heart of the Angels lineup that day with Mike Trout, Shohei Ohtani and Albert Pujols.
 The Angels dropped to 42-42 in the AL West.

-Knight exits the room and calls 911.
-Medics respond.
-They did not even try to use naloxone, the drug that reverses the effects of opioid, because “the patient had signs incompatible with life, unable to be revived.”
+Angels traveling secretary Tom Taylor is asked to do a welfare check on Skaggs, getting the team’s security lead, Chuck Knight, to get into the room.
+Knight called 911, medics respond, and it was reported they did not even try to use naloxone, the drug that reverses the effects of opioid, because “the patient had signs incompatible with life, unable to be revived.”

 Dr. Ben Drati, Superintendent of the Santa Monica Malibu Unified School District, was one of many Southern California connections to Skaggs who felt this loss personally.